Rene P. Martin

 Ph.D. aspirant at the University of Kansas

-My research currently focuses on answering evolutionary questions pertaining to the diversification of lanternfishes (Myctophiformes).
+My research currently focuses on answering evolutionary questions pertaining to the diversification of lanternfishes (Myctophiformes) and other deep-sea fish groups.
 Lanternfishes are an extremely abundant and bioluminescent pelagic fish group.
 They eat large amounts of zooplankton and are prey for a variety of organisms, playing a major role in oceanic ecosystems.
 Lanternfishes, along with being abundant, are highly diverse for a pelagic fish lineage.
-My work includes creating phylogenetic hypotheses of Myctophiformes utilizing various types of data (e.g. ultra conserved elements, gene sequences, morphological characters), and using them as frameworks to investigate evolutionary questions related to lanternfish evolution and diversification.
+My work includes creating phylogenetic hypotheses of Myctophiformes using various types of data (e.g. ultraconserved elements, gene sequences, morphological characters), and using them as frameworks to investigate evolutionary questions related to lanternfish evolution and diversification.

 1345 Jayhawk Blvd., University of Kansas Lawrence, KS 66045